 For example, if a restaurant doesn’t have a menu in English, you won’t be able to just guess what’s on it (as I often do in many European countries with some basic knowledge of Roman languages…).

+TIP!
 One way around it is to use Google translate scanner on your phone.
 Set the app to translate from Hebrew into English and then press the camera icon and point it at the text.
 It will scan the text and show you the translation on the screen.

-What currency to use in Tel Aviv
+What Currency is Used in Tel Aviv

 Payment apps are slowly being introduced, but are not commonly used yet.

 The coins are 1, 2, 5 and 10 shekels, as well as 10 and 50 Agorot (cents).

-You can expect to pay at least Western European prices on anything from restaurants to taxis to alcohol.
+You can expect to pay at least Western European prices (and sometimes more) on anything from restaurants to taxis to alcohol.

 The Jewish weekend starts on Friday afternoon and ends on Saturday evening after sunset.
 Sunday is a normal working day in Tel Aviv.

-The most important thing to remember is that there are no buses and trains during the weekend.
+The most important thing to remember is that there are no public buses and trains during the weekend.

-Getting around the city is easy though, as you can walk, rent a city bike or use the Sheroot minivans that run 7 days a week.
+Getting around the city during the weekend is easier though, as you can walk, rent a city bike or use the Sheroot minivans that run 7 days a week.